hazelweakly/hazelweakly.me/src/blog/home-baked-abstractions-store-bought-implementations.md

 I had hoped to be able to flesh those concepts out and see what stuck, what worked, and what would've ended up being overkill.

-For progressive delivery, [ArgoCD](https://argo-cd.readthedocs.io/), rather than having an ApplicationSet for every single service, would end up sitting at the organization level and picking up repositories that were labeled correctly, and doing a few things:
+For progressive delivery, [ArgoCD](https://argo-cd.readthedocs.io/), rather than having an ApplicationSet for every single service, would end up sitting at the organisation level and picking up repositories that were labeled correctly, and doing a few things:

 - For the main branch, deploy the production version of the service in a progressive way, allowing for rollbacks and automatically toggling a feature flag off if the SLOs for it failed.
 Entire deployments would automatically stop if errors were detected, leaving the service up but isolated for future debugging.
 - For any PRs, deploy an ephemeral version of the service based on labels set on the PR, allowing for any individual PR to iterate on multiple services as needed.